Guide to Immersive Audio

 The Perfect Bass

 Since the introduction of first Base Extension system in 2015, Amphion has insisted that stereo bass information, with highest possible resolution, be kept all the way down to the lowest frequencies.
 What is valid for 2-channel is equally valid for an immersive system.
 Correctly-produced bass information not only improves channel separation, but also contributes to three dimensionality – which is of particular importance when talking about Dolby Atmos.
 The ability of the latest monitor controllers allows users to create digital crossovers between the monitors and bass extenders/subwoofers which provides flexibility to system design.
 As the monitor/bass extender crossover is produced by the monitor controller, the monitoring chain can be kept as transparent as possible.
-To achieve this, we designed the Amp1200 power amplifier, which can be used to drive the Bases to their fullest capacity.

 Optimizing Cost | Performance